Last updated: 15 July 2026

 Room size and ceiling height

-Larger rooms take longer and use more paint — that part is straightforward.
+Larger rooms take longer and use more paint, that part is straightforward.
 But ceiling height matters just as much as floor area.
-Standard 2.4m ceilings are quick to prepare and paint — for a detailed look at what’s involved, see our guide to ceiling painting in Melbourne.
+Standard 2.4m ceilings are quick to prepare and paint, for a detailed look at what’s involved, see our guide to ceiling painting in Melbourne.
 Heritage homes and modern builds with 3m ceilings require extension poles and more ladder repositioning, adding time to every coat.
-Ceilings above 3.5m typically require scaffolding or elevated work platforms, which are hired at additional cost and add a half-day of setup and pack-down time.
+Ceilings above 3.5m typically require scaffolding or a scissor lift, which are hired at additional cost and add a half-day of setup and pack-down time.
 Open-plan areas with high ceilings are consistently the most time-intensive room type for Melbourne painters.

 Condition of existing surfaces